swkeever/skies.dev/src/content/gatsby-next-cra/index.md

 [Next.js](https://nextjs.org/) is a framework that lets you choose to statically generate or server-side render any web page of your site.
 With server-side rendering, your JavaScript code is hydrated on the fly, instead of at build time.
-This is great for dynamic pages like a logged in user's news feed.
-In these situations, your app would need to fetch data unique to that user to serve personalized content on demand.
+This is great for dynamic pages like a logged-in user's news feed.
+In these situations, your app would need to fetch data unique to that user to serve personalized content on-demand.

 For content that doesn't change often, like your marketing pages, documentation, etc, Next gives you the option to statically generate pages.
 There are performance benefits to statically generate pages compared to server-side rendering pages so having this option is quite nice.

-With Next, you are getting the best of both words with statically generated pages as well as server-side rendered pages, making Next a great option for web apps.
+With Next, you are getting the best of both worlds with statically generated pages as well as server-side rendered pages, making Next a great option for web apps.